This is the fourth installment in the Know Your Own series. To read earlier posts in the series, click on the titles below.

 Don’t be too hard on yourself

-When I wrote that last headline, it dawned on me that some people might go to town with identifying their weaknesses.
-Some of us are naturally hard on themselves.
+When I wrote that last headline, it dawned on me that some people might go to town to identify their weaknesses.
+Some of us are naturally hard on ourselves.
 This is a time to be logical and practical, not brutal.

 The purpose of identifying your weaknesses is not to undermine your self-esteem.

 Also a quick note to women out there, your weaknesses should have nothing to do with your actual body parts or the way you look.
 Overeating may be a weakness, but large thighs or cellulite is not.